bryanng412/ChillSound/docs/flux-cycles.md

   0. `receiveSinglePlaylist` is set as the callback.

 * `destroyPlaylist`
-  0. invoked from delete notebook button `onClick`
+  0. invoked from delete playlist button `onClick`
   0. `DELETE /api/playlists/:id` is called.
   0. `removePlaylist` is set as the callback.